erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 The clean_tweets function is applied to a column of tweets in the dataframe (df_cleaned), and the cleaned text is stored in a new column called 'Clean_Tweet.'
 This function encapsulates a series of preprocessing steps that are crucial for preparing text data for analysis.
 It aligns with the general principles outlined in the provided explanation of extracting basic and advanced features from text data in the context of Natural Language Processing.

+**Sentiment Analysis**:

-**Sentiment Analysis** is the analysis we want to implement once all the previous steps are done, and the data has been processed as required.
+The analysis we want to implement once all the previous steps are done, and the data has been processed as required.

 [Dealing with Text Data](https://www.kaggle.com/code/prashant111/a-beginners-guide-to-dealing-with-text-data)